 Are there things I shouldn't bring?

 - hot-plates, toaster ovens, wax melters, and any appliane with an exposed coil

 - refrigerators larger than 4 cubic feet

 - space heaters

-- electrical appliances that can easily overload the electrical system or are known fire hazards
+- electrical appliances that can easily overload the electrical system or are known fire hazards, this includes pressure cookers

 Our residence halls are not designed to handle high-wattage appliances.
 Only safe low-wattage appliances may be used in College housing.

-Review the Campus Safety Policies in the Students’ Guide for a full listing of items prohibited from the College residence halls.
+Review the Campus Safety Policies in the Residential Life Handbook for a full listing of items prohibited from the College residence halls.

 Satellite dishes are not permitted in or around any of the residence halls, including HCA.